forki/NoSilverBullet/slides/index.md

 ***
 ### Order of What?
-> There is no single development, in either technology or management technique, which by itself promises even one order-of-magnitude improvement withing a decade in productivity, in reliability, in simplicity.
+> There is no single development, in either technology or management technique, which by itself promises even one order-of-magnitude improvement within a decade in productivity, in reliability, in simplicity.

 ' what exactly is Brooks measuring here?
 ' talking specifically about the software process.
 ' Alluded to MMM & Software Crisis

+---
+### The Roots?
+>"You cannot expect society to accept this, and therefore we must learn to program an order of magnitude more effectively." - Dijkstra

 ***
 #### Software Process Management